NormallyRayne/SwipeBites/README.md

 # SwipeBites

-Introducing "SwipeBites" - Your Personalized Restaurant Discovery App! 🍔🌮🍕
+Introducing **SwipeBites** - Your Personalized Restaurant Discovery App! 🍔🌮🍕

 SwipeBites is an innovative app that combines the excitement of swiping with the joy of discovering delectable dining options right in your neighborhood.
 Whether you're a foodie searching for your next culinary adventure or someone looking for a convenient place to grab a quick bite, SwipeBites is your ultimate guide to local restaurant exploration. 🍽️🌟